What is scrapbooking?

 - Ink – It’s not just for stamping!
 Although stamps are a fun and easy way to add to a page!
 The ink that I’ve shown above is my favorite!
 Each little wedge slides away so you can use one color at a time!

 - Photo Storage – IF you have a lot of photos to sort and store, these are great.

-- A lint free photo cloth to wipe the photo off before placing in your album is a good idea.
+- A lint-free photo cloth to wipe the photo off before placing it in your album is a good idea.
 That way anything from your workspace is removed before being place in the sleeve.

 - A workspace – I started at my kitchen table.
 Whatever works best for you!

 - My Quick Kit – Simply sign up at the bottom of this page for the free Quick Kit which shows the exact dimensions for enough pieces for most of my two-page layouts!

 Most people don’t actually have physical photos anymore, but if you do, here are some things to keep in mind: Don’t wrap them with a rubber band – the band warps, or misshapes, the photo.
 Keep them out of the heat/sun, away from anywhere that might get wet and up where kids can’t reach them.